 Eat: Apples, apples, apples!
 Try the senbei jiru (rice cracker soup) too.

 Get there: Shin-Aomori Station is about 3.5 hours by bullet train from Tokyo Station.
-One-way tickets cost around ¥17,000 and you can book them in advance here (for a bit extra).
+One-way tickets cost around ¥17,000.
 From Shin-Aomori, you can take slower train lines or buses to the places you want to be.

 If you’re able to get one, a 7-day JR Pass is highly recommended as a way of saving money.
 The seasonal Seishun 18 ticket also allows discount travel, albeit only on non-express trains.
-You can also take an overnight highway bus from Tokyo to Aomori—one-way tickets start at roughly ¥8,200.
+You can also take an overnight highway bus from Tokyo to Aomori—one-way tickets start at roughly ¥4,800 and max out around ¥11,000.

 The biggest prefecture on the mainland (Hokkaido being the largest overall), Iwate is a quietly beautiful place that remains off all but a few tourist routes.
 Overlooking the Pacific, part of Iwate’s landscape is characterized by steep cliffs and stunning coastline.
 Here you’ll find the best seafood; inland, mountain adventures and hot springs await.